Inder Lake

 Inder Mountains and Caves

-The Inder Mountains cover a 15 x 25km area of land on the north shore of the lake.
-It’s the largest area of karst in the Kazakh Caspian lowland region and has 200 to 300 karst features per square kilometre.
-Despite its name, the mountains are in fact low-lying hills peppered with depressions, ridges, and small craters less than 30m above sea level.
-The lake shore is -15m below sea level.
-The geology of the area is a mixture of gypsum and limestone rock, as well as 10–15m thick salt deposits, and the karst features are formed through dissolution and bedding plane collapse.
+The Inder Mountains cover a 15km x 25km area of land on the north shore of the lake.
+It’s the largest area of karst in the Kazakh Caspian Lowland and has 200 to 300 karst features per square kilometre.
+Despite its name, the mountains are low-lying hills peppered with depressions, ridges, and small craters less than 30m above sea level.
+The lake shore is –15m below sea level.
+Geologically, the area is a mixture of gypsum and limestone rock, 10–15m thick salt deposits, and karst features formed through dissolution and bedding plane collapse.
 The region also has nearly 50 types of minerals, including rare ones such as inderite, inderborite, and preobrazhenskite.

 Borate and gypsum mines dot the landscape.
-A few of the disused quarries, some of which began operation in the 1930s, are a popular sunbathing and swimming spot for Inderbor village locals and are reachable by car.
-The nearest one is less than 4km from the north shore and located at 48.5471, 51.9292.
+A few of the disused quarries, some of which began operation in the 1930s, are a popular hangout spot for Inderbor village locals and easily reached by car.
+The nearest one is less than 4km from the north shore and has a lake.

 Inder is a two-hour drive north of Atyrau and a four-hour drive from Oral.
 You can also approach it from the east via remoter rural roads running through the Aktobe Region and eastern Atyrau Region.

 Unlike Shalkar Lake, which has cabins and gers to rent, there’s no accommodation at Inder Lake.
-Inderbor village’s Aksay Hotel, on No. 10 Makhambet Street, is the nearest place to stay, as well as Ak Zhol Hotel, which is 1.5km further south on the P-103 road leading to the village.
-You can also camp around the vicinity of the lake, but be sure to bring drinking water!
+Inderbor village’s Aksay Hotel, on 10 Makhambet Street, is the nearest place to stay and less than 10km from the shore.
+Another option is Ak Zhol Hotel, 1.5km further south on the P-103 road leading to the village.
+You can camp in the area surrounding the lake, but don’t forget to bring drinking water!

 Coordinates: